Shohail-Ismail/ALevel-Grades-Combo-Visualiser/README.md

 ## Background information
 ### <ins>Summary</ins>

 The Department for Education (DfE) A-Level Grade Combinations Analyser is an R Shiny application prototype developed during my internship at the DfE.
+18769/2534172 19/2000

-- Explores the correlations in student performance between A-Level subjects, based on mixed data from 2022-24 (pre + post pandemic).
+- Explores the correlations in student performance between A-Level subjects, based on national AS and A-Level results from 2022 - 2024 (~4.5M rows of data representing ~2.5M unique students nationwide), accounting for pandemic/post-pandemic influence.
 - Supports decision-making for University admissions boards, policymakers, parents, and students.
-- All data precomputed so no inference is performed within the application - ensures confidentiality, statistical reproducibility, and reduced page latency.
+- All data is precomputed for reduced latency within the website, in addition to increased confidentiality and reproducibility.

 Presented at the end of my internship to a group of interdepartmental policymakers and Ofqual analysts, where it was adopted and fed more data to give the [current page as it exists today](https://analytics.ofqual.gov.uk/apps/Alevel/SubjectCombinations/).